gustavnikolaj/async-main-wrap/README.md

 The following rules apply for main methods:

 - They should return a promise (or, you know, be an async function).
-- They can throw, but they may never return anything.
 - If they throw an error with a numeric exitCode property that will be used when shutting down the process.